San Sebastian Church (Manila): Architecture

 San Sebastian Church has two openwork towers and steel vaulting.
-From its floor, the basilica's nave rises 12 m to the dome and 32 m to the tip of the twin spires.
+From its floor, the basilica's nave rises 12 m to the dome and 32 m to the tips of the twin spires.

 The faux finished interior of the church incorporates groined vaults in the Gothic architecture style permitting very ample illumination from lateral windows.
-The steel columns, walls and ceiling were painted by Lorenzo Rocha, Isabelo Tampingco and Félix Martínez to give the appearance of marble and jasper.
+The steel columns, walls and ceiling were painted by Lorenzo Rocha, Isabelo Tampinco and Félix Martínez to give the appearance of marble and jasper.
 Trompe-l'œil paintings of saints and martyrs by Rocha were used to decorate the interiors of the church.
 True to the Gothic revival spirit of the church are its confessionals, pulpit, altars and five retablos designed by Lorenzo Guerrero and Rocha.
 The sculptor Eusebio García carved the statues of holy men and women.
 Six holy water fonts were constructed for the church, each crafted from marble hewn in Romblon.

 Above the main altar is the ivory statue of Our Lady of Mount Carmel, given to the church by Carmelite sisters from Mexico City in 1617.
-The image withstood all the earthquakes and fires which had destroyed previous incarnations of San Sebastian Church, but its ivory head was stolen in 1975.
+The image withstood all the earthquakes and fires which had destroyed previous incarnations of San Sebastián Church, but its ivory head was stolen in 1975.